bsamtleben/color-ctf/README.md

 | | Machine name | Difficulty |
 | --- | --- | --- |
 | ![aqua](logo/icons/aqua.png) | aqua | easy |

+## Troubleshooting

+**Spoiler alert:** There is no debug output when the virtual machines are provisioned since this will provide a lot of information about the setup of the machines and could reveal how to solve them.

+Nevertheless, if a machine cannot be started or stopped and the error message is not helpful, you can check the log file stored at `machines/vagrant.log`.
+Just be aware that it *might* contain spoilers.